smallrye/smallrye-config/documentation/src/main/docs/config/secret-keys.md

 From this point forward, every lookup to the configuration name `secret` will throw a `SecurityException`.

-You can access Secret Keys by using this APIs `io.smallrye.config.SecretKeys#doUnlocked(java.lang.Runnable)` . and `io.smallrye.config.SecretKeys#doUnlocked(java.util.function.Supplier<T>)`.
+Access the Secret Keys using the APIs `io.smallrye.config.SecretKeys#doUnlocked(java.lang.Runnable)` and `io.smallrye.config.SecretKeys#doUnlocked(java.util.function.Supplier<T>)`.

 ```java